-Much of the confusion over the issue partisan bias within the Electoral College is due to confusion between partisan bias and swing ratio.
+While much of the confusion over the issue of partisan bias has been due to the use of improper measures, a large portion of the confusion regarding partisan bias in the Electoral College is due to the confusion between partisan bias and swing ratio.
 In two-party democratic political contests, partisan bias and swing ratio are the two primary measures of the characteristics of the association between a party's vote share and its share of Electoral College votes.

 The swing ratio is a measure of the responsiveness of the electoral system to changes in the proportion of the vote each party receives.
-In general, the swing ratio is the expected Electoral College vote increase for each percentage point increase in a party's vote share and its share of Electoral College votes is partisan bias, which represents the degree to which competing political parties receiving the same vote proportions receive dissimilar proportions of Electoral College votes.
+In general, the swing ratio is the expected Electoral College vote increase for each percentage point increase in a party's share of the aggregate popular vote.
+The second measure of the association between a party's vote share and its share of Electoral College votes is partisan bias, which represents the degree to which competing political parties receiving the same vote proportions receive dissimilar proportions of Electoral College votes.
 More specifically, an electoral institution characterized by partisan bias produces differential treatment for the advantaged and disadvantaged party, with the former receiving a higher proportion of Electoral College votes than the latter for any given proportion of popular votes.